-All VitaFerm products contain Amaferm®, a natural prebiotic designed to maximize the nutritional value of feed.
-It is research-proven to increase the energy available to the animal resulting in more milk production as well as to the ability to initiate and maintain pregnancy and fertility.
+All VitaFerm products contain Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 In addition to the Amaferm advantage, Concept•Aid offers proteinated trace minerals (Copper, Zinc, and Manganese), that play a critical role in reproduction.
 These are the most stable, bioavailable organic trace minerals on the market.
 Concept•Aid is also high in Vitamin E, an antioxidant that plays an essential role for general cell wall integrity and muscle repair, and assists in quicker breed back post-calving.

 The calving rate success the St. John brothers experienced this fall is parallel with the results from a Concept•Aid Reproductive Success Study conducted this summer where data was collected from 16 registered and commercial herds.
 Breeding, pregnancy, calving and weaning data were collected from ranches across the United States utilizing Concept•Aid products in their breeding operation and compared to industry averages previously reported by external researchers.
 The study showed that those herds on Concept•Aid had an average calving percentage of 93.6 while the national average is 87.8%.
 The St. Johns had a conception rate of 93.9%, with a 100% calving rate.